konkur67/3kh0-lite/README.md

 TODO:
-- theme support for games.html, and movies.html (add embeds)
+- theme support for games.html, and movies.html

 - fix the proxy-uhh, its a bit glitchy idk why